What Makes Ragdoll Cats so Popular

 What it's really like to own a Ragdoll cat

-Where do I get a Ragdoll kitten in Arizona?
+Where do I get a Ragdoll kitten in Texas?

-Where do I find a Ragdoll breeder in Arizona?
+Where do I find a Ragdoll breeder in Texas?

 How do I make sure I get a real Ragdoll, with all of the wonderful Ragdoll personality traits that I hear about?